 Workers’ compensation is employer-provided insurance that covers medical care and wage replacement for employees who get hurt or sick on the job.
 In New York, most workers qualify as long as they are employees (not independent contractors) and their injuries or illnesses are work-related.

 If you get hurt at work as an eligible employee in New York, you have the right to medical care under workers’ comp.
 Your benefits will cover doctor visits, surgeries, prescriptions, therapy, and assistive devices like crutches or braces.
 You do not need to pay out of pocket.
-The workers’ compensation insurance carrier should cover all your bills unless the Board later rejects your claim.

 You can go to any doctor approved by the Workers’ Compensation Board for treatment.
 However, if your employer uses a network of approved doctors (a PPO), you must start treatment with one of those doctors.
 After 30 days, you can switch to another Board-authorized treating physician outside of that network.

-If the insurance company delays or denies your coverage, they must explain why.
+If the insurance company delays or denies your coverage, it must explain why.
 You have the right to fight their decision.
 You can ask the Board to review it, and your doctor can back you up with medical records and reports.

 Can You Choose Your Own Doctor for Workers’ Compensation?